GCC DOA and TOA

 | positive scalar

-The unit of measurement is m/s.
+The units of measurement are m/s.

-Inherit sample rate - inherit sample rate
+Inherit sample rate — inherit the sample rate of

-| Off
+| disabled

-Select the checkbox to inherit sample rate from upstream blocks.
-Otherwise, set the sample rate using the Sample rate (Hz) parameters.
+Check the box to inherit the sampling rate from higher-level blocks.
+Otherwise, set the sampling rate using the Sample rate (Hz) parameter.

-Sample rate (Hz) - sampling rate
+Sample rate (Hz) — pass sampling rate:q[<br>] 1e6 (default)

-| `positive real scalar'.
+| positive real scalar

-The sampling frequency of the signal as a positive scalar.
-The unit of measurement is Hz.
+The sampling frequency of the signal in the form of a positive scalar.
+The units of measurement are Hz.

 Dependencies